dhruvinamdar/TheSemicolonsProject/README.md

 Team Semicolon's Project for CodeFury

 ### Introduction ###
 An Order Processing System provides a comprehensive interface to connect Companies to prospective Customers.
-An already burgeoning E-Commerce economy calls for scalable Order Processing Systems which promise acomfortable User Experience, maintain the Integrity of Orders, and protect the data of Customers and companies alike.
+An already burgeoning E-Commerce economy calls for scalable Order Processing Systems which promise a comfortable User Experience, maintain the Integrity of Orders, and protect the data of Customers and Companies alike.
 Through our system, Customers can place an order through the Employees of a company and receive a Detailed Quote regarding their order.
 If the requirements and the costs of the Order satisfy the Customer's needs, they can approve the same, following which, an Invoice can be generated.
 Further functionalities are discussed in the Overview section.

 ### Overview ###
 This Readme talks about the project developed by team "Semicolons" for the project competition "CodeFury" by HSBC as a part of the training program.
 This project works as an order processing system which consists of two important entities: Employee and Customer.

 * The __Employee__ has two major functionalities:
 1. Creating a new quote consisting of a list of products and sending it to a particular customer on the basis of the customer's ID or name.
 2. Importing a number of new products to the database, provided as a JSON file.

 * The __Customer__ has the following responsibilities: